You need experience to get experience. This seems to be the biggest issue for young adults transitioning into the workforce these days.

 So next time you're on a gap year or summer break, you might want to consider indulging in a meaningful internship and build towards your future.

-If you're ready to start your international internship, apply now to a destination in Asia and career field of your choice!
+If you're ready to start your international internship, apply now to a destination in Asia and the career field of your choice!

 Do you agree that internships are important for future careers?
 Let us know your thoughts.